michami/MBR/README.md

 * The blank side is your family, foundation, or past.
 Your starting point.
 * The single line is your friend.
 The person who will stand with you.
 * The two lines are the lovers, standing together.
-* The three lines are a danger, a group of people ganging together.
+* The three lines are a group of people ganging together, an army.

 ## Example Adventures Using The Oracle Dice With Real Dice Rolls